coatyio/coaty-js/docs/man/developer-guide.md

-Take a look at these controllers in action in the Coaty [OPC UA connector example](https://github.com/coatyio/connector.opc-ua.js/tree/master/example) or in the Coaty JS unit tests on IO routing.
+Take a look at these controllers in action in the Coaty [OPC UA connector example](https://github.com/coatyio/connector.opc-ua.js/tree/master/example) or in the Coaty JS integration tests on IO routing.

 ## Unified Storage API - Query anywhere - Retrieve anywhere